-There also is evidence from Milwaukee to suggest that rates of attrition can be high, particularly amonast the most disadvantaged students.28 These disparities were not found however in the initial years of the (non-means tested) Cleveland program, 29 and attrition overall has been found to be low in Indiana (also not means-tested).30 Studies have found that students who leave voucher programs and transfer back into the public system tend to be disproportionately lowincome31 (though one study found no difference on this dimension32), low-performing,33, and with special needs.
-34 Studies also found that students who exit voucher programs are disproportionately Black35 and male.36 As Carlson, Cowen, and Fleming (2013) concluded of the Milwaukee program, the students leaving voucher programs tend to be "among the most disadvantaged among multiple dimensions" (p.
+27 Feldman, J., Lucas-McLean, J., Gutmann, B., Dynarski, M., Betts, J., & Silvergerg, M. (2014).
+Evaluation of the DC opportunity scholarship program.
+Washington DC: United States Department of Education.
+28 Ibid initial years of the (non-means tested) Cleveland program,31 and attrition overall has been found to be low in Indiana (also not means-tested).32 Studies have found that students who leave voucher programs and transfer back into the public system tend to be disproportionately low-income33 (though one study found no difference on this dimension34), low-performing,35, and with special needs.
+36 Studies also found that students who exit voucher programs are disproportionately Black37 and male.38 As Carlson, Cowen, and Fleming (2013) concluded of the Milwaukee program, the students leaving voucher programs tend to be "among the most disadvantaged among multiple dimensions" (p.
 183).